msiegler-google/go-to-production/RISK_MITIGATION_PLAN.md

 9.  **CI/CD Infrastructure or Service Failure:** The current reliance on a single CI/CD provider (GitHub Actions) creates a single point of failure for the deployment pipeline.
 If GitHub Actions is unavailable, it may not be possible to deploy new versions of the application, even if the production infrastructure is healthy.

 10. **DDoS attacks or other security concerns:** The current setup has minimal protection against malicious traffic like Distributed Denial of Service (DDoS) attacks, SQL injection, or cross-site scripting (XSS).
 An attack could make the service unavailable or compromise user data.

+11. **GKE Control Plane or Infrastructure Failure:** While GKE provides a highly available control plane, a rare failure could still impact the availability of the Kubernetes API server, scheduler, or other core components, or the underlying compute infrastructure, preventing new deployments, scaling operations, or even impacting running workloads.

 ---